 God is the greatest Architect, Storyteller, Creator, and Restorer of grace you can ever imagine.
 He can take even situations that seem like a total loss to us, and turn them into something absolutely beautiful.

-Sometimes, when it feels like everywhere you look in His Church you’re being judged, it can be tempting to turn your back on it all and embrace the free and loose world who will have nothing to say about mistakes you’ve made in the past (since they won’t consider sexual sins a mistake at all).
+Sometimes, when it feels like everywhere you look in His Church you’re being judged, it can be tempting to turn your back on all your beliefs and embrace the free and loose world who will have nothing to say about mistakes you’ve made in the past (since they won’t consider sexual sins a mistake at all).
 But don’t give up hope.

 That girl, my friend from college who conceived out of wedlock?
 She didn’t have to totally quit ministry even as a single pregnant woman.
 She found some wonderful Catholic people who were understanding of human nature and who found her the perfect place to work.